Denubis/instructor-training-8-sessions/_episodes/01-welcome.md

 - "Learner motivation and prior knowledge vary widely, but can be assessed with a quick multiple choice question."
 ---

-> ## Pronouns and Preferred Names
+> ## Pronouns and Names
 >
-> Using preferred names and pronouns is important to setting a tone of respect.
+> Using correct names and pronouns is important to setting a tone of respect.
 Learning these is hard to
 > do quickly, so we recommend displaying it prominently during the workshop.
 >
 > If on Zoom, give everyone a moment to update their display name to reflect this information.